denniskjellin/denniskjellin/README.md

 🌟 I'm known for my positivity and my ability to infuse good energy into every aspect of life.
 I believe that maintaining a positive perspective is one of my greatest strengths, and it's a quality I bring to both my work and personal interactions.

-✨ Recently, I achieved a significant milestone in my career by earning a Higher Education Diploma in Computer Engineering, officially becoming a Full Stack Developer.
-I'm excited to embark on this new chapter and apply my knowledge and skills to real-world projects.

 🚀 I've taken the next step in my career journey by landing my first role as a Web Developer at Knowit.
 Here, I'm part of a dynamic team that's passionate about delivering cutting-edge web solutions.

 📬 You can contact me at denniskjellin@hotmail.com or connect with me on LinkedIn www.linkedin.com/in/denniskjellin to stay in touch.